Ravelin Sports Centre

 Potential recommendations include:

-- In rare cases, exclusion from the University
+• In the most serious cases, exclusion from the University

 You will receive the outcome of the Panel in writing and you have the right to appeal the outcome.